Insights

 Read ArticleShould smacking children be banned?

-Should smacking children be banned?
-The current law At present parents can ‘smack’ or physically chastise a child so long as it is deemed ‘reasonable’.
+The current law on Smacking Children At present parents can ‘smack’ or physically chastise a child so long as it is deemed ‘reasonable’.
 This defence is not available where the accused is charged with wounding, causing GBH, ABH or cruelty to persons less than 16 years of age.
-However, its remains available for […]
+However, its remains available for parents against […]

 Posted in: Legal Guidance